Published on 29 Oct 2024

 Amit Jain identifies five factors that are fuelling instability in the most conflict prone zones of Africa

 The Director of the NTU-SBF Centre for African Studies Amit Jain has identified five factors that, he believes, are fuelling instability across a wide arc that that stretches from the Sahel to the Horn of Africa.
-The factors he identified were - climate change; natural resources; great power competition; and weak state capacity to govern.
+The factors he identified were - climate change; natural resources; great power competition; weak state capacity to govern; and ideology.

 Speaking to a group of over two dozen graduate students at the prestigious Lee Kuan Yew School of Public Policy in Singapore, he said “Dependence on resources has made resource-rich African states vulnerable to external forces”.
 Citing the recent backlash against Western interest in the Sahel he said, “Africa is not poor.
 It has been made poor by this legacy of colonialism that continues to promote the dominance of global north over the global south”.